Showing posts with label malt. Show all posts

 Monday, November 6, 2023

-Understanding the functionality of amylase provides the home brewer with a powerful tool to manipulate the fermentability of their wort.
-Control over this aspect means more than just steering the brewing process; it means the power to craft a beer with desired characteristics by controlling the enzyme activity.
+Control over this aspect means far more than just passively steering the brewing process.
+It gives you the absolute power to engineer a beer with highly specific, desired characteristics by actively dictating the enzyme's kinetic activity.

 Enzymes: The Unsung Heroes in Human Biology and Brewing